Iraneus/betamedneed/about.md

 bodyClass: page-about
 ---

-What if every medical care provider can readily have access to medications and medical supplies they need to provide timely and quality medical care?
+What if every medical care provider can readily have access to medications and medical supplies they need to provide quality medical care?

 At Medneed, we are building a simple way for users to discover and acquire better procedures and products for better health outcomes.